Everest Base Camp Trek in November – A Complete Guide

 Is November better than October for the Everest Base Camp trek?

-November offers similar views to October but with fewer crowds and colder nights.
+November offers views similar to October's, with fewer crowds and colder nights.
 While October is busier and slightly warmer, November gives you a quieter, more peaceful experience—perfect for trekkers who enjoy solitude and crisp autumn weather.

 What should I pack for Everest Base Camp in November?